saifulbkhan/wkjscore-result/README.md

 ```

 This project needs some documentation but reading the source or even just
-the doc comments in [wkjscoreresult.c](https://github.com/saifulbkhan/wkjscore-result/blob/master/src/wkjscoreresult.c)
+the doc comments in [wkjscoreresult.h](https://github.com/saifulbkhan/wkjscore-result/blob/master/src/wkjscoreresult.h)
-(its quite compact) should give you a fair idea what its capable of.
+should give you a fair idea what its capable of.

 ## Testing